facebookresearch/pplbench/README.md

 ## What is PPL Bench?

-PPL Bench is a new benchmark framework for evaluating the performance of probabilistic programming languages (PPLs).
+PPL Bench is a new benchmark framework for evaluating probabilistic programming languages (PPLs).

 ## Installing